eltonlaw/gooserocket/README.md

     * [ ] `./gr-cli shutdown all`
 - gr-tracing: utils for tracing
     * [ ] export to honeycomb.io for initial experiments monitoring

+## Setup

+Not all required AWS resources are in CF such that you can deploy the entire platform cold

+- security group
+- ssh key-pair
+- create billing reports sent to bucket